Is It Better to Put a Large Down Payment on a House?

 Average Down Payment on a House for a First-Time Buyer

-Part of the reasons for such a surprisingly low down payment average deals with the many loans and programs geared towards first-time homeownership.
+Part of the reasons for such a surprisingly low down payment are the many loans and programs geared towards first-time homeownership.
 New buyers are often still getting their financial footing underway, so the government does what it can to ensure new buyers aren’t priced out of the market.

-Once they build equity, they can generally use that equity to get a better house with a higher down payment.
-This, in turn, increases the typical down payment a homebuyer has.
+Once they build equity, they can generally use that home equity to purchase their next house with a higher down payment.

 Minimum Down Payment on a House for a First-Time Buyer

 The minimum down payment on a house for a first-time buyer can be zero.
 However, the true minimum you can put down depends on which program you use to get a home.
-Only a handful of financing programs allow for a “no money down” type of mortgage.
+Only a handful of financing programs allow for a zero down mortgage.

 The United States tries to be amenable to first-time homebuyers who are either veterans or are looking into buying rural homes.
 VA loans and USDA allow you to get a home with no money down, while FHA loans offer you the opportunity of homeownership via a 3.5 percent down payment.